 - Mangiamore: pizza hot from the woodburning oven

-- Cafe Bedier: a great bar to watch Ajax matches
+- Cafe Bedier: a great local bar to watch Ajax matches

 - The Butcher: juicy burgers, crispy fries and a secret cocktail bar hidden in the back